 What Is PMO Software?

-PMO software is used to create efficiencies when organizing the process of a project, program or portfolio under the governance of a PMO.
+PMO software is used to create efficiencies when organizing the process of a project, program or portfolio under the governance of a project management office.
 This includes every phase of the project: initiation, planning, execution, monitoring and closure.

 Some of its functions include analytics, tracking, planning, resource allocation, prioritization, scheduling and reporting for business insights.
-PMO software also aligns to its organization’s and industry’s standards.
+Project management software also aligns to its organization’s and industry’s standards.

 Desktop vs Online PMO Software